 #8 – HAS THE CONTAINER BEEN MODIFIED?

 Some containers have been modified for specific purposes that may not suit your requirements.
-An example would be a pop up roadside restaurant, which are becoming more common.
+An example would be a pop-up roadside restaurant, which is becoming more common.

 #9 – INSPECT THE SHIPPING CONTAINER FIRST

 This is particularly important when buying a used container.
-Either inspect it yourself, or hire an expert to do the inspection for you.
+Either inspect it yourself or hire an expert to inspect it for you.
 After all, you want to be sure you’re getting your money’s worth and that the container is up to par for your needs.